Dawnisse/lae/fpga/labs/lab7/README.md

 **TODO

-## Compile a PLL IP core to increase the clock frequency
+## Compile a Phase-Locked Loop (PLL) IP core to increase the clock frequency

 Compile a new **Phase-Locked Loop (PLL)** core using the **Vivado IP flow** in order to **synthesize a 200 MHz clock** starting from the available **on-board 100 MHz clock**.